-There are no prizes for guessing the significance of today’s “Today in Apple history” installment.
-On 29 June 2007, the first generation iPhone went on sale — causing massive queues of Apple fans lining up outside Apple Stores around the United States.
+June 29, 2007: The first-generation iPhone goes on sale, generating massive queues of Apple fans lining up outside Apple Stores around the United States.

 Was there really a time when the idea of a smartphone capable of playing your music, browsing the internet, watching media and making calls seemed not only futuristic, but actually counterintuitive?

-Universal McCann’s damning appraisal was matched by its own research, suggesting that just 31 percent of Americans wanted a device with multiple capabilities, dropping to 27 percent in Japan.
-A bit surprising, then, when you consider that both markets are massive iPhone supporters today.
+Universal McCann’s damning appraisal was matched by its research.
+Consumer data suggested that just 31% of Americans wanted a device with multiple capabilities.
+And that percentage dropped to 27% in Japan.
+The numbers prove a bit surprising, when you consider that both markets are massive iPhone supporters today.

-Despite how transformative it was, however, the iPhone wasn’t the immediate smash hit it is today.
-Seventy four days after its market release, Apple had sold “just” one million iPhones.
+Despite its transformative nature, the iPhone did not immediately become the smash hit it is today.
+Seventy four days after the iPhone’s launch, Apple had sold “just” 1 million of the devices.
 By comparison, the iPhone 6s and 6s Plus sold a massive 13 million in their first weekend alone.

-Oh, and just to make you feel faintly depressed, AAPL shares were trading at $17.43 on the day the iPhone launched — and that was pre stock-split.
+Oh, and just to make you feel faintly depressed, AAPL shares were trading at $17.43 on the day the iPhone launched — and that was many stock splits ago.

 What are your memories of the original iPhone?
 Leave your comments below.